Cloud-SPAN/nerc-metagenomics-theme/_includes/cs-common-content/setup.md

 {: .solution}

 > ## Configure the Terminal to use Bash (instead of Zsh) --- Mac users
 > The instructions below will guide you to configure your **terminal** to use the Bash shell.
-Do so only if you cannot login to your instance as described in the Episode [Logging onto the Cloud](https://cloud-span.github.io/nerc-metagenomics01-file-directories/02-logging-onto-cloud/index.html), and your  terminal displays the error message **`ssh` command not found** instead when trying to login.
+Do so only if you cannot login to your instance as described in the Episode [Logging onto the Cloud](https://cloud-span.github.io/nerc-metagenomics01-file-directories/02-logging-onto-cloud/index.html), and your  terminal displays the error message "**`ssh` command not found**" instead when trying to login.
 >
 > You will also find below the instructions to revert your terminal configuration if you want to.
 Do so only after you have finished the course.
 >
-> ### Configuring the terminal to use Bash
+> ### **Configuring the terminal to use Bash**
 > First check that your terminal is actually running the Zsh shell.
 As shown in the screenshot below, the top bar of your terminal should show **zsh** next to your username on the right.
 If so, continue; otherwise get in touch with the Cloud-SPAN team.
 >
 > <img src="./fig/mac01.png" alt="Mac terminal running Zsh shell" width="600"/>